-- A minimum of five years experience (as staff, leadership, member, or consultant) about the topic in which they are providing consultation. - A minimum of two years recent experience and demonstrated effectiveness working in a consulting role.
+- State of NC regulations and licensure requirements as applicable. - A minimum of three years collaborative experience (as staff, leadership, member, or consultant). - A minimum of two years recent experience and demonstrated effectiveness working in a consulting role.

-Proven experience centering racial equity in organizational development and/or capacity building activities.
+- Demonstrated skill in effective collaborative assessment processes and experience in capacity building efforts with collaboratives. - Proven experience centering racial equity in assessments and/or capacity building activities.